simeonpashley/simeonpashley.github.io/_posts/2013-04-22-studio-policy-bible.md

 8.1.
 Please answer the phone when it rings

 8.2.
-Say ‘ – how may I help you?’ or similar with appropriate upbeat, professional telephone manner!
+Say ' – how may I help you?' or similar with appropriate upbeat, professional telephone manner!

 8.3.
 Find out who is calling and check that the person requested can